MarianCTH/MA/README.md

 - Search functionality with keyword matching

 **UPDATE (Modify Property Listing):**
-- Sellers/landlords can edit their own property listings
+- Sellers can edit their own property listings
 - Can update price, description, photos, and availability status
 - Cannot change core details like property type, bedrooms, bathrooms after posting
 - Changes are reflected immediately in search results
 - Edit history is maintained for transparency

 **DELETE (Remove Property Listing):**
-- Sellers/landlords can delete their own listings
+- Sellers can delete their own listings
 - System marks listing as inactive rather than permanent deletion
 - Deleted listings are removed from search results
 - Associated messages and favorites are preserved for reference